Country of origin

 prevents the shooter from loading the weapon, however it allows to

 check whether the weapon is loaded.
-Unfortunately this selector lever
+However this selector lever

 is awkward to use.